Rakesh-Mourya-G/xen-orchestra/docs/backups.md

 This feature is being deprecated in XCP-ng and Citrix Hypervisor.
 It's now replaced by RAM enabled backup!
 :::

 All backup types rely on snapshots.
 But what about data consistency?
-By default, Xen Orchestra will try to take a **quiesced snapshot** every time a snapshot is done (and fall back to normal snapshots if it's not possible).
+By default, CloudVisor will try to take a **quiesced snapshot** every time a snapshot is done (and fall back to normal snapshots if it's not possible).

 Snapshots of Windows VMs can be quiesced (especially MS SQL or Exchange services) after you have installed Xen Tools in your VMs.
 However, [there is an extra step to install the VSS provider on windows](https://xen-orchestra.com/blog/xenserver-quiesce-snapshots/).
 A quiesced snapshot means the operating system will be notified and the cache will be flushed to disks.
 This way, your backups will always be consistent.